JichouP/electron-typescript-ipc/README.md

 # electron-typescript-ipc

-Library for type-safe use of contextBridge in Electron
+Library for type-safe use of contextBridge in Electron.

 ## Motivation

-When we implement ipc using contextBridge in TypeScript, we can't know if the method exists (unsafe) This library is aimed at making it type-safe to use
+When we implement ipc using contextBridge in TypeScript, we can't know if the method exists (unsafe).
+This library is aimed at making it type-safe to use.

 ## Install

-Install with npm (or you can use your favorite tool)
+Install with npm (or you can use your favorite tool).

 ```shell
 npm i electron-typescript-ipc